gift56/My-Firstresponsiveness-Task/README.md

 # classwork
-#started with the mobile before the dstop
+#started with the mobile before the desktop
+#completed the section section